RobSteward/rs-wordle/README.md

 The firebase database is currently in testing mode and accepts all requests.
 This is not a secure setup and should not be used in a production environment.

+## Limitations

+* I'm aware of limitations around keyboard visibility and screen moving.
+* The app only works on portrait mode at the moment.
+* On physical Android devices, 1 font is not loading.
+* I was unable to implement mmkv storage for the user's data vs async storage.
+MMKV would be much faster.
+* The share functionality is just a dummy.
+* The api calls could be more robust
+* I wanted to implement Firebase functions to add the definition of the last word to the user's data, but skipped this in the interest of time.

 ## Author

 I hereby declare that I have completed this project on my own.